hawkinsw/CPPTimes/OOPIntro.md

 This outcome is ideal -- we have prevented malicious users from arbitrarily setting the day, month or year to incorrect values.
 But, is it really ideal?

 Not really.
 By making these member variables private the user of the Date ADT is unable to actually use it -- they cannot determine the actual day, month or year that it represents.
-In other words, we have the power to ensure that every instance contains valid values and that the user cannot do anything sneaky but we do not have the power yet to specify valid operations!
+In other words, we have the power to ensure that every instance contains valid values and that the user cannot do anything sneaky.
+What's missing is a programmatic, safe way to allow users of the implementation of the Date ADT to update the day, month and year.
+We need a mediator.

 ## Data Access

 How to solve this problem?
 I have an idea: If we have member variables, I bet that C++ will give us the chance to write *member functions*!
 And, it does!

-A *member function* is a special function that "belongs" with a data type.
+A _member function_ is a special function that "belongs" with a data type.
 Among other special powers, member functions are privileged with the power to access all of the member variables of the data structure to which it belongs -- public, protected *and* private!
-When you implement a member function you are allowed to assumption that it will only be invoked in the context of an instance of its type.
+When you implement a member function you are allowed to assume that it will only be invoked in the context of an instance of its type.
 What's more, in your member function implementations you can assume that you have access to that instance.
 When you are writing the code of a member function, any reference you make to the member variables will access/update the value of those member variables specific to that instance.

+> Note: It is important to realize that _member functions_ can define an implementation for any type of operation that the ADT designer wants to associate with an instance of their compound type.
+Here, however, we are focusing on a particular kind of operation for the sake of the example.
+That is not to say that writing mediator functions (like the ones that we are about to write) is not common.
+In fact, it is very, very common.

 Now, let's return to writing these mediator functions that are going to let the user of the `Date` ADT safely update and access it.
 If we write these member functions correctly, we will always be able to guarantee the member variables' values stay reasonable.